jonnybateman/SQLiteDevStudio-ReadMe/PrivacyPolicy.md

 ### Billing
 We do not collect and/or store your billing information.
 In-app purchases are performed by Google Play.
 For their payment terms and conditions please see the Google Play Privacy Policy.

-### Functionality: Free vs Purchased
-#### Free
-- Create, open and delete databases.
-- Create, view, and edit database objects and data.
-- SQL Editor available to create your own dml/ddl statements.
-- Limit rows returned.
-- Sort rows returned.
-- Describe table structure.
-#### Purchased (in-addition to FREE functionality)
-- Databases opened from shared external storage are imported into the app's internal storage.
-There they can be edited as required.
-Once changes are complete the database can then be restored to original location.
-This means changes made can be seen by any other third-party app that may use the database.
-- Export current open database.
-Exported as a java class that can be implemented into user's own project.
-- Insert, update, and delete records via user interface, no need for writing SQL statements.
-- Display foreign key information as well as enable/disable foreign key constraints.
-- Create, drop, and alter tables via user interface.
-- Create/drop triggers via user interface.
-- Create/drop indexes via user interface.
-- Extract SQL code for a database object and view it in a formatted easy to read way.
-- Import/export table data via .csv file.

-Note:- Some functions may not be available on older devices.
-All functionality should be available for devices running Android 10 and onwards.
-- Selecting records to update or delete through a user interface is not available on devices running SQLite versions lower than 3.16.0.
-- CSV files can only be imported into database tables on devices running Android 10(Q) or higher.
-- Insertion of records into database tables via a user interface is not available on devices running SQLite versions lower than 3.16.0.
-- Displaying a list of Foreign Keys is not available on devices running SQLite versions lower than 3.16.0.
-- To rename a column in an existing table using the Alter Table user interface requires the device to be running SQLite version 3.25.0 or higher.

 ### In-App Purchase
 SQLiteDevStudio is free to download, however, functionality is restricted in the free version (unless installed during the initial trial period which unlocks all functionality for free).
 An in-app purchase can be made to unlock the premium functionality.
 This is a one time only payment which will perpetuate for the lifespan of the application.